ARB 50-Quart Classic Series II Portable Cooler/Freezer

 - Can’t freeze food.

-- Gets colder than absorption coolers.
+- Gets to a colder temperature than absorption coolers.

 - Can freeze food.